1. Home

 19. What makes your company different from others?

 When weighing your solar options, you should feel free to open up the discussion and allow installers to explain exactly why they deserve the job.
-Although any company hoping to stay in business will inform you they are the best option, few installers have the tools, resources, and reputation to show it.
 A professional solar expert should want to give you all the info you need rather than stick to a sales pitch and make you feel forced into a decision.

 20. Can I take my time and think about it?